RuoranXu/RuoranXu.github.io/_pages/about.md

 <div style="max-height: 350px; overflow-y: auto; border: 1px solid #e0e0e0; border-radius: 8px; padding: 10px 15px; background-color: #fafafa;" markdown="1">
 - *2026.05*: &nbsp;🎉🎉 Excited to have one paper accepted at ICML 2026!
 - *2026.02*: &nbsp;🎉🎉 Excited to have one paper accepted at CVPR 2026!
-- *2025.06*: &nbsp;🎉🎉 I was supported by the Summer Undergraduate Research Fellowship(SURF) at XJTLU to study large language models for math reasoning.
+- *2025.06*: &nbsp;🎉🎉 I was supported by the Summer Undergraduate Research Fellowship(SURF) at XJTLU to study LLM for math reasoning.
 - *2025.03*: &nbsp;🎉🎉 I will serve as the Head of the Academic Department for the Math Club and Physics Club at XJTLU.
 - *2025.02*: &nbsp;🎉🎉 I joined [PremiLab](https://premilab-math.github.io/) as a research assistant.
 - *2024.12*: &nbsp;🎉🎉 I translated a textbook: Method in contemporary mathematical physics.
 [Here](https://drive.google.com/file/d/1Z2Gl61_IojbPB8iT0BGODMree5qUinw6/view?usp=sharing) is a part of the first draft.